 Westerners, who want to teach English in South Korea, need an E2 South Korea work visa.
-To qualify for an E2 visa, you must meet strict requirements, get your documents together and find a job first.
+To qualify for an E2 visa, you must meet strict requirements, bring your documents and find a job first.
 This post walks you through the tricky process of applying for a South Korea work visa.

 South Korea is one of the most popular destinations for teaching English and for good reason.
 Schools there offer some of the best salaries, benefits, and opportunities to save money.

-While South Korea remains a hot spot for teaching abroad, each of those Western instructors can tell you that getting the E2 South Korea work visa in hand before arriving in the country takes some diligence, patience, and research.
+Each of those Western instructors can tell you that getting the E2 South Korea work visa in hand before arriving in the country takes some diligence, patience, and research.
 In case you are wondering, an E2 visa is the work visa assigned by the Korean government for foreign English teachers.

 There is an array of visas available, but if you are successful in landing a job, you will ultimately receive an E2 visa from your nearest Korean consulate before boarding that plane and hugging your friends and family goodbye.